igorshmel/auto_post/README.md

 ### Auto_post
 This application enables automatic scheduling and random posting to a VK.ru group.
 The posts consist of artistic works sourced from platforms like ArtStation.
 The process is as follows: an administrator browses new artworks on ArtStation.
 If they like a particular piece and want to publish it on their VK profile group, they click the browser plugin button.
 The image is then sent to the application's database along with links to the original work and a description.
 The application subsequently determines the optimal time to create a post on the social network, without any further intervention from the administrator.

+The application is built on a pure DDD architecture and an event-based interaction model between domains is used

 ### Features
-Automatically schedule and post artworks to a VK.ru group.
-Add images along with original work links and descriptions to the application's database.
+1. Add images along with original work links and descriptions to the application's database.
-Automatically determine the best time for posting on social media.
-Support for YouTube videos as post content.
+2. Automatically schedule and post artworks to a VK.ru group.

 ### Getting Started
 These instructions